≡ Menu

 Origin of the Swedish Lapphund Dog Breed

-This Scandinavian hunting dog originally comes from a place called Sami and even has a place in Sami mythology.
-This work dog has been a hunter and guard dog for the Sami people.
+This Scandinavian hunting dog originally comes from Sami and even has a place in Sami mythology.
+This working dog has been a hunter and guard dog for the Sami people.
 It wasn’t until the 18th century that this dog became a herding dog.

 Back then…

 This dog is a smaller medium-sized dog that is dark in color.
-He looks black to most people, but is probably actually a very dark brown.
-He’s very alert and thus looks like he’s standing tall with confidence!
-He’s strong for the work he does, and his coat is well-prepared for Swedish & Finnish snow.
+He looks black to most people but is probably a very dark brown.
+He’s very alert and thus looks like he’s standing tall and confidently!
+He’s vital for his work, and his coat is well-prepared for Swedish & Finnish snow.

 His waterproof…

-Double coat is soft underneath but a bit rougher on top.
-His fur is rather long and will definitely need to be brushed, but it’s not going to take a lot of work.
+The double coat is soft underneath but a bit rougher on top.
+His fur is rather long and needs to be brushed, but it won’t take much work.
 You will need to brush more during the shedding periods unless you don’t mind dog fur all over your house.
 Occasionally, you’ll find a Lappi with two colors.
 Also, please note that great bushy tail!

 Now since this…

-Dog was originally bred to work, he will definitely need adequate play and exercise time otherwise he’ll get beyond restless.
+The dog was initially bred to work; he will need adequate play and exercise time; otherwise, he’ll get beyond restless.
 20-40 minutes every day should be sufficient.
 Without this, you may find things in your house getting torn up.
-This isn’t because he’s badly behaved – it’s because you’re not giving him a good way to get his energy out of his system.
+This isn’t because he’s badly behaved – you’re not giving him an excellent way to get energy out of his system.

-The best way to make sure your Swedish Lapphund is healthy is to get him or her from a renowned breeder.
+The best way to ensure your Swedish Lapphund is healthy is to get them from a renowned breeder.
 The Swedish Kennel Club or Federation Cynologique Internationale can recommend some recognized breeders for you to choose from.
-When you go with a reputed breeder, he/she will follow a breed standard.
-As a result, your dog will come from a better gene line and thus have less health problems.
+When you go with a reputed breeder, they will follow a breed standard.
+As a result, your dog will come from a better gene line and thus have fewer health problems.

 Of course…

-Just like humans, even the best blood line can still have health problems, either congenial or from an accident or contracted.
+Like humans, even the best bloodline can still have health problems, either congenital or from an accident or contracted.
 They are more prone to diabetes and progressive retinal atrophy.
 And like we said, any accident could happen.

 Swedish Lapphund Costs

-Getting a Lapphund puppy will cost about $400-800, which is a lot, but it’s nothing compared to what your annual health care costs could be if he or she needs treatments.
+Getting a Lapphund puppy will cost about $400-800, which is a lot, but it’s nothing compared to what your annual healthcare costs could be if they need treatments.

 If your dog has a health problem, then there are going to be certain costs associated with medical care and vet visits.